-Deductions for cash gifts to public charities normally can't exceed 60% of your adjusted gross income (AGI), which is a significant drop from 2021.
-(See "What's new!")
-The AGI limit remains at 30% for cash donations to nonoperating private foundations.
+Deductions for cash gifts to public charities normally can't exceed 60% of your adjusted gross income (AGI).
+But the AGI limit is only 30% for cash donations to nonoperating private foundations.
 Contributions exceeding the applicable AGI limit can be carried forward for up to five years.

-Warning: Charitable contribution deductions are allowed for alternative minimum tax (AMT) purposes, but your tax savings may be less if you're subject to the AMT.
+Warning: Charitable contribution deductions are allowed for alternative minimum tax (AMT) purposes (see page 4), but your tax savings may be less if you're subject to the AMT.
 For example, if you're in the 37% tax bracket for regular income tax purposes, but the 28% tax bracket for AMT purposes, your deduction may be worth only 28% instead of 37%.